signal11/hidapi/README.md

 make install # as root, or using sudo
 ```

-If you downloaded a source package (ie: if you did not run git clone), you
+If you downloaded a source package (i.e.: if you did not run git clone), you
 can skip the `./bootstrap` step.

 `./configure` can take several arguments which control the build.
 The two most